kilarinikhil/ML_DL_fromScratch/README.md

 ### Recent Updates

-Code for OCR using MNIST dataset is out!!!
+Code for Linear Regression and LeNet from scratch is out!!!

 ## Amazing stuff coming soon